Py-Kat/py-space-api/README.md

 in multiple ways to hopefully
 fit any use case!
 This
 can be done via the
-'default_retry_delays' base class parameter, and via the 'retry_delays' parameter within each class method!
+'default_retry_delays' class parameter and further customized via the 'retry_delays' parameter within each class method!

 #### Default Retry Delays:

-Specifying 'default_retry_delays' will **NOT** override the behavior of the separate
-'retry_delays' parameter within each class method.
-This allows for configuration of the global default delays
+The 'default_retry_delays' parameter will **NOT** override the behavior of the separate 'retry_delays' parameter within each class method if 'retry_delays' is specified.
+This allows for configuration of the 'default_retry_delays' AND the
-AND specific class methods at
-once with expected behavior!
+'retry_delays' parameters at once without causing conflicts.

+Setting default retry delays:

 ```
 python